mlflow/mlflow/docs/source/llms/prompt-engineering.rst

 As you try additional inputs, you might discover scenarios where your choice of LLM, prompt template, and parameters doesn't perform as well as you would like.
-For example, in the Databricks MLflow documentation use case, the LLM still attempts to answer irrelevant questions even if the answer does not appear in the specified article.
+For example, in the Databricks MLflow documentation use case, the LLM still attempts to answer irrelevant questions about Databricks clusters even if the answer does not appear in the specified article.

-To improve performance, create a new Run with an adjusted prompt template (or choice of LLM and parameters) by selecting the *Duplicate run* option from the context menu.
-Then, from the prompt engineering playground, adjust the prompt template, evaluate an input, and click the *Create Run* button to create a new Run.
+To improve performance, create a new Run by selecting the *Duplicate run* option from the context menu.
+Then, from the prompt engineering playground, adjust the prompt template (and / or choice of LLM and parameters), evaluate an input, and click the *Create Run* button to create a new Run.

 For example, in the Databricks MLflow documentation use case, adding the following text to the prompt template helps improve robustness to irrelevant questions:

-*If the question does not relate to the blog post, respond exactly with the phrase* *"I do not know how to answer that question."
+*If the question does not relate to the article, respond exactly with the phrase* *"I do not know how to answer that question."
 Do not include any additional text in your response.*